Kaplan Scholar in Residence

 Some recent examples include:

-Author of the book, “Urban Origins of American Judaism” and dozens of other publications, Dr. Moore will be speaking on, “From Ghetto to the Suburbs, exploring migrations of Jews into and out of cities” and “GI Jews: How World War II Transformed a Generation.”
+- Deborah Dash Moore, Ph.D., is a p professor of History & Judaic Studies at the University of Michigan.
+Author of the book, “Urban Origins of American Judaism” and dozens of other publications, Dr. Moore spoke with us on, “From Ghetto to the Suburbs, exploring migrations of Jews into and out of cities” and “GI Jews: How World War II Transformed a Generation.”